webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 title: Create Your First XRPackage
 ---

-This guide will walk you through the basic steps for creating an XR Package for use in the Webaverse ecosystem.
-The term "XRPK" stands for "XR Package", which can be thought of as an "application" or "widget" in the Webaverse.
-XR Packages in the Webaverse are spatialized apps.
+This guide will walk you through the basic steps for creating an XRPackage for use in the Webaverse ecosystem.
+The term "XRPK" stands for "XRPackage", which can be thought of as an "application" or "widget" in the Webaverse.
+XRPackages in the Webaverse are spatialized apps.
 Unlike traditional apps that exists on a 2D plane, XRPKs are applications that exist in three dimensional space.

 XRPackage will be used to package the assets into a bundle.
 Although XRPackage supports multiple asset types, this guide demonstrates packaging an existing WebXR scene.